 French Language Health Services

 Language and culture play an essential role in the provision of health care services.
-With the knowledge that approximately one quarter of the population of the North East LHIN region is French-speaking, the NE LHIN is committed to develop an integrated approach to address French language services.
-This means the integration of French language services within each NE LHIN priority and the inclusion of an integrated concept for the provision of French language services within the vision and the mission of the NE LHIN.
+With the knowledge that approximately one quarter of the population of the North East region is French-speaking, we are committed to develop an integrated approach to address French language services.
+This means the integration of French language services within each priority and the inclusion of an integrated concept for the provision of French language services within our vision and the mission.

-The NE LHIN is a culturally and linguistically vibrant and distinct region.
-According to the 2011 census, there are 125,085 Francophones in the NE LHIN region comprising almost 22 per cent of the total population; the largest number of Francophones, by region, in the province.
+The North East is a culturally and linguistically vibrant and distinct region.
+According to the 2016 census, there are 124,000 Francophones in our region comprising 23 per cent of the total population; the largest number of Francophones, by region, in the province.

 The largest proportion of Francophones in the North East is in the Cochrane District, with Sudbury, Nipissing and Temiskaming also showing significant numbers.

 As per the 2016 census, the following table identifies the total Francophone population per planning area.

 ||% of Francophone Population